Seeed-Studio/wiki-documents/docs/Grove-Round_Force_Sensor_FSR402.md

 ## Tech Support
-Please do not hesitate to contact [techsupport@seeed.cc](techsupport@seeed.cc) if you have any technical issue.
-Or submit the issue into our [forum](https://forum.seeedstudio.com/).
+Please do not hesitate to submit the issue into our [forum](https://forum.seeedstudio.com/).